VladoBaca/MiceProteinExpression/README.md

 project.r contains the R code.

 report.rmd contains detailed report in Slovak.
-In the end, the same network is modified for experimental purposes to solve a different problem (predicting morphological labels).
+At the end, the same network is modified for experimental purposes to solve a different problem (predicting morphological labels).

+The dataset comes from here: https://archive.ics.uci.edu/ml/datasets/Mice+Protein+Expression